grafana/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

 ### Show Tags

-Use this option to show or hide the tags associated with an annotation. _NB_: You can use the tags to live-filter the annotation list on the panel itself.
+Use this option to show or hide the tags associated with an annotation. _NB_: You can use the tags to live-filter the annotations list on the panel itself.

 ## Link behavior